 - Business Class 75k

 - First Class 150k

 Aeroplan also announced that they were partnering up with Etihad.

-Yes, I know that their A380s are currently grounded, but I’d guess at some point they will be back in the air.
-When that happens, I’d highly suggest searching for award space so you can experience the Etihad Apartments from JFK to Australia for 140k.
+Etihad unfortunately announced that their A380s aren’t going to fly the skies again.
+But…their 787s and 777s have an impressive first class and you can fly it from the East Coast of the USA to Australia for 140k.
 You could add in a stopover in Abu Dhabi for another 5k and experience some real Middle East luxury to break up the trip.
 It’s too good to even begin to describe.